This article was originally published in February of 2018. We are resharing it for Mardi Gras. Laissez les bon temps rouler!

 And while nothing compares to Mardi Gras in New Orleans, Logarakis says throwing her own shindig is the next best thing.
-So she hosts a Mardi Gras party every year on Fat Tuesday at The Landing, 2234 E Layton Ave.
+So she hosts a Mardi Gras party almost every year at a local bar or restaurant.

 Get a taste

 If you’re looking to get a taste of New Orleans in Milwaukee, here are the products, beverages and dishes that made the cut: